boyonpointe/Notch-a-French-flag/README.md

 ##  Using the code French_Flag_All_Types.jl

+Aim: To investgate the consequence of different types of inter-cellular coupling schemes between cells on the expression dynamics of the genes B, W and R, and hence, cell fate.

 In order to run the French_Flag_All_Types.jl, Julia version 1.7 or higher with "Differential Equations", "Random" and "NPZ" libraries needs to be installed.

-Aim: To investgate the consequence of different types of inter-cellular coupling schemes between cells on the expression dynamics of the genes B, W and R, and hence, cell fate

 The various coupling types differ from each other in terms of:
 (i) whether the ligand is activated/inhibited/unaffected by each of the patterning